By HS Wong

 The 2026 Munich Security Conference (MSC) offered a familiar spectacle: the United States, Europe, and other global actors convening to discuss the shifting architecture of the post-Ukraine, post-pandemic world.
 Amid this, U.S. Secretary of State Marco Rubio delivered a speech that immediately drew attention; not least for the standing ovation he received.
 Headlines framed it dramatically, claiming Rubio had called for a return to centuries of Western expansion and even “recolonization of the Global South.”

 Rubio’s rhetoric was framed as a lesson in history.
 He reminded the audience that over five centuries, the United States and Europe had “walked together” in shaping global affairs.
-Yet the ovation came not for historical nostalgia, but for his closing lines:
+But the perceptive observer will note that the ovation came not for historical nostalgia, but for his closing lines:

 “For the United States and Europe, we belong together… our destiny will always be intertwined.”

-The applause reflected collective relief among European leaders and Western delegates, but relief is not the same as confidence.
+European leaders and Western delegates rose in collective relief.
 Rubio’s speech was necessary precisely because transatlantic unity is under severe strain.
 Years of “America First” policies, trade disputes, and divergent approaches to the war in Ukraine and the rise of China have created deep fissures.
-When Europeans rose to their feet, they were not simply celebrating unity; they were desperately hoping the reassurance was genuine.
-The standing ovation, therefore, spoke as much about Western anxiety as it did about Western solidarity.
+When Europeans rose to their feet, they were not just celebrating unity; they were desperately hoping the reassurance was genuine.
+Frankly, the standing ovation spoke as much about Western anxiety as it did about Western solidarity.

 Polite silence, therefore, was itself revealing.
 While the standing ovation signaled reassurance for the West, it did not translate into universal endorsement.
 In global forums, who applauds and who remains silent often speaks louder than the speech itself.

-The silence from the Global South may have reflected skepticism toward a narrative that offered historical reassurance to Europeans but provided little clarity on how the “shared destiny” would include, or benefit, the rest of the world.
+The silence from the Global South may have reflected skepticism toward a narrative that offered historical reassurance to Europeans.
+But this narrative provided little clarity on how the “shared destiny” would include, or benefit, the rest of the world.

 The sensational headlines about Rubio calling for “recolonization” were, as noted, hyperbolic.
 Rubio was not advocating colonial expansion.
 Yet the fact that such interpretations gain traction warrants examination.